MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtreleaseprocessvidpnsourceowners.md

 ### -param Arg1

-#### - hProcess [in]
+*hProcess*

-A handle to the process that video present network source owners are released from.
+[in] A handle to the process that video present network source owners are released from.

 ## -returns